williamwutq/game_HappyHex/README.md

 - <b>Game Title</b>

-  This is the exact same element as that in [Main Page](Main-Page), with the only differce being the elimination of the space above this title.
+  This is the exact same element as that in [Main Page](Main-Page), with the only difference being the elimination of the space above this title.
   The element contains the game title, appears on the topmost of the page.
 The title contain the characters "⬢HAPPY⬢⬢HEX⬢" with 12 different colors, which will be the exact same color as the [colors](#Normal-Color-Theme) used for piece and block generation.
   The sequencing of the colors is randomized every time the page is refreshed.